What is the long-term capital gains tax?

 So you’ve made some money investing — or really any asset trade where you came out ahead.
 Congrats on the big score.

 And what you pay depends on your total income and how long you’ve held onto those assets.
-If you have a long-term capital gain – meaning you held the asset more than a year – you’ll owe either 0 percent, 15 percent or 20 percent in the 2021 or 2022 tax year.
+If you have a long-term capital gain – meaning you held the asset for more than a year – you’ll owe either 0 percent, 15 percent or 20 percent in the 2021 or 2022 tax year.

 However, the Biden administration has previously tried to increase the capital gains tax for high earners.
 And there’s even a recent proposal from Biden to tax unrealized capital gains on the wealthiest Americans, as part of a new “Billionaire Minimum Income Tax.”

 What is a capital gains tax?